CARE ACT 2014

 The local authority should ensure that active engagement and consultation with local people is built into the development and review of their strategies for market shaping and commissioning, and is demonstrated to support local accountability (for example, via the Local Account).

 It should engage positively with provider organisations to ensure fair play and necessary confidentiality.
-See Think Local Act Personal (TLAP) Partnership guidance: Stronger Partnerships for Better Outcomes and Commissioning the Future: start a new conversation.
-Local authorities may also find the IPC Market shaping toolkit (MaST): supporting local authority and SME care provider innovation and collaboration useful in supporting positive engagement with providers.
+See Commissioning the Future: start a new conversation.

-The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities (see Complaints).
+The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities (see Complaints chapter).
 Local authorities should consider the adequacy and effectiveness of these routes and processes as part of their engagement and trust building activities.

 The local authority must understand local markets and develop knowledge of current and future needs for care and support services, and, insofar as they are willing to share and discuss, understand providers’ business models and plans.
 This is important so that the authority can articulate likely trends in needs and signal to the market the likely future demand for different types of services for its market as a whole, and understand the local business environment, to support effective commissioning.
 Activities to understand the market should appropriately reflect an authority’s strategic plans for integrating health, social care and related services and will require the cooperation of those other parties, as well as other authorities in the region, to ensure a complete picture.